TÖNNJES opens high-techfactory in Cairo

-Cairo, October 2022.
-Egypt is localising its license plate production: On 16 October, the new production facility in Cairo officially opened, where all of the country's vehicle license plates will be manufactured in the future.
-The high-tech factory is a cooperation between the international market leader for electronic vehicle identification, TÖNNJES International Group GmbH from Northern Germany and the Arab Organization for Industrialization (AOI) from Egypt.
-The joint venture will produce three to four million license plates per year for the Egyptian Ministry of the Interior on site.
+Egypt launches its local license plate production: On October 16, the new production facility in Cairo officially opened, where all of the country’s license plates will be manufactured in the future.
+The high-tech factory is a cooperation between the international market leader for electronic vehicle identification, TÖNNJES International Group GmbH from northern Germany, and the Arab Organization for Industrialization (AOI) from Egypt.
+The joint venture produces three to four million license plates a year locally for the Egyptian Ministry of the Interior.

 Presentation for politicians and the press

-"We are proud that we can now present our latest joint venture to the public and give an insight into our work in Egypt", explains Markus Müller, Managing Director at TÖNNJES.
-In addition to ambassadors from neighbouring countries such as Mali, high-ranking Egyptian politicians General Mohamed Salah El Din, Minister of State for Military Production, his predecessor General Mohamed Ahmed Morsi and Dr. Eng.
-Mohamed Abdel Karim, President of the General Authority for Industrial Development made their way to the opening ceremony.
-The German Embassy was represented by the Head of the Economic Department, Alexis Below.
-After a speech by Major General Eng.
-Mokhtar Abdelativ, President of the AOI, the guests were allowed to learn more about the production of the license plates during a tour of the halls.
-General Abdelativ praised the good cooperation with the German partner company in front of the numerous press representatives and the advantages that will result from the technology transfer in the future.
-Finally, Mirjam Weber, Sales Director at TÖNNJES, showed the TÖNNJES RAIN RFID-based recognition system for electronic identification of vehicles including IDePLATEs.
+“We are proud that we can now present our latest joint venture to the public and provide an insight into our work in Egypt,” explains Markus Müller, Managing Director at TÖNNJES.
+In addition to ambassadors from neighboring countries such as Mali, high-ranking Egyptian politicians General Mohamed Salah El Din, Minister of State for Military Production, his predecessor General Mohamed Ahmed Morsi and Dr. Eng.
+Mohamed Abdel Karim, President of the General Authority for Industrial Development, leads the way to the opening ceremony.
+The German embassy was represented by the head of the economic department, Alexis Below.
+After a speech by Major General Ing.
+Mokhtar Abdelativ, President of the AOI, the guests were able to learn more about the production of the license plates during a tour of the halls.
+General Abdelativ praised the good cooperation with the German partner company and the advantages that will result from the technology transfer in the future in front of the numerous representatives of the press.
+Finally, Mirjam Weber, Sales Manager at TÖNNJES, demonstrated the vehicle identification system that is implemented with the RAIN RFID license plate IDePLATE from TÖNNJES.

 More flexibility and speed through technology – made in Germany.

-In the new factory, which is located on the AOI premises, TÖNNJES uses its own IDeROBOT embossing robots for this purpose, which emboss the license plates fully automatically.
-TÖNNJES has already successfully put the IDeROBOTs into operation at other license plate production facilities in Italy, Dubai or the Philippines.
+In the new factory, which is located on the AOI premises, TÖNNJES uses its own IDeROBOT embossing robots, which emboss the license plates fully automatically.
+TÖNNJES has already successfully put the IDeROBOTs into operation in other production facilities in Italy, Dubai and the Philippines.
 In addition, 60 jobs will be created in Cairo.
-"This makes Egypt less dependent on imports and creates jobs," Mirjam Weber continues.
+“This will make Egypt less dependent on imports and create jobs,” continues Mirjam Weber.

-Kick-off three years ago: Cooperation after G-20 agreement
+Kick-off three years ago: Cooperation under the G-20 agreement

-The starting signal for the joint venture in Egypt was given by the companies involved when they signed a cooperation agreement during "Compact with Africa".
-In November 2019, representatives of the African states and the G20 countries met at the German Chancellery to discuss cooperation and investment in Africa.
-An approach that is not new to TÖNNJES: The market leader for electronic vehicle identification (EVI) operates in more than 50 locations worldwide with joint ventures that strengthen the local economy and ensure reliable deliveries.
+The joint venture in Egypt was launched when the companies involved signed a cooperation agreement as part of the “Compact with Africa”.
+In November 2019, representatives of African countries and the G20 countries met at the German Chancellery to discuss cooperation and investment in Africa.
+An approach that is nothing new for TÖNNJES: the market leader for electronic vehicle identification (EVI) operates in over 50 locations worldwide with joint ventures that strengthen the local economy and ensure reliable deliveries.

-In addition to the IDeROBOT embossing robot, the Delmenhorst-based company develops the in-house RFID number plate IDePLATE and the windscreen sticker IDeSTIX.
-The number plates have RAIN RFID chips with a unique identification number that can be read by authorities in stationary and moving traffic and compared with a vehicle database.
+In addition to the embossing robot IDeROBOT, the Delmenhorst-based company is developing its own RFID license plate IDePLATE and the windscreen sticker IDeSTIX.
+The license plates have RAIN RFID chips with a unique identification number that can be read by authorities in stationary and moving traffic and compared with a vehicle database.
 The technology enables smart mobility applications such as access control or toll systems.